andreysaf/JS-PDFTextDiff/README.md

 ![Screenshot](/files/screenshot.png)

-You can compare the PDFs from local file storage, sample files provided or two URLs.
+You can compare PDFs from local file storage, sample files provided or two URLs.

 ### Installing
 Download or clone repository, unzip and in terminal navigate to the unzipped folder.
 Inside of it run: